 Car lovers will throng KICC in June for East Africa’s biggest motor vehicles exhibition.

-The AUTOEXPO Africa 2017 to be held from April 11 to April 13 will not only attract exhibitors showing the latest car models in the market but also spare parts dealers.
+The AUTOEXPO Africa 2016 to be held from June 10th - 12th June will not only attract exhibitors showing the latest car models in the market but also spare parts dealers.

 “This time, we will have different display area for vehicles and spare parts as well.
 Focusing more on the auto after-market where genuine parts can easily be made available to customers,” event manager Neville Trindade said in a statement.